About the author(s)

 ======

-Since version 3.6 Dr Kai Dröge has been heavily involved with Qualcoder development, particularly with aritificial intelligence features and more
+Since version 3.6 Dr Kai Dröge has been heavily involved with Qualcoder development, particularly with artificial intelligence features and more

 Dr. rer. soc.
 Kai Dröge, University for Applied Science, Lucerne, Switzerland and Institute for Social Research Frankfurt, Germany.
 Kai is an experienced researcher and teacher of qualitative methods.
 His research interests are wide-ranging and include the sociology of emotions and intimate relationships, digital life and new media, and questions of economic and labor sociology.
 Recently, he has focused on the methodological challenges and opportunities of integrating AI into qualitative research.
 He is also the creator of noScribe, a popular open-source transcription tool aimed especially at qualitative interviews.